tulibraries/cob_web_index/README.md

 `$path_to_file` can also be a URL.

 Note also that `$path_to_file` is an optional argument.
-If not provided then by default ingest will attempt to download the latest website dataset and import that.
+If not provided then by default ingest will attempt to download the latest website dataset from location base set at WEB_CONTENT_BASE_URL and import that.

 ### Basic Auth Usage

 If endpoint url has basic auth enabled, set the following environment variables:
 * WEB_CONTENT_BASIC_AUTH_USER
 * WEB_CONTENT_BASIC_AUTH_PASSWORD

 ## Development